rgklab/StructuredNNs/README.md

 ## Introduction

-We intrdouce the **Structured Neural Network (StrNN)**, a network architecture that enforces functional independence relationships between inputs and outputs via weight masking.
+We introduce the **Structured Neural Network (StrNN)**, a network architecture that enforces functional independence relationships between inputs and outputs via weight masking.

 ## Citation